manitbaser/Competitive-Programming-Resources/README.md

 Stuff which may help you to get started with/practice Competitive Programming

-**Choosing a language :**
+**Choosing a language:**

 C++ makes life easier.
-It is the the most popular language of choice for competitive programmers as it is usually faster than Java and Python, and most of the resources are available in C++( Eg. STL).
+It is the most popular language of choice for competitive programmers as it is usually faster than Java and Python, and most of the resources are available in C++( Eg. STL).

-If you're complete new to it, it would be better to get a hold the **basic syntax** of C++. https://www.tutorialspoint.com/cplusplus/index.htm is a good way to go about learning it.
+If you're entirely new to it, it would be better to get a hold the **basic syntax** of C++. https://www.tutorialspoint.com/cplusplus/index.htm is a good way to go about learning it.

 The next thing one ought to learn is about **time and space complexities.** The videos in this link should be enough: https://www.interviewbit.com/courses/programming/topics/time-complexity/

 Learning a few sorting and searching algorithms helps in getting a good hold of these concepts( https://www.geeksforgeeks.org/sorting-algorithms/).
-The main sorting algorithms one should know about are: Selection, Bubble, Insertion, Quick, Merge and Bucket( though reading about Heap and Pigeonhole won't do any harm).
+The main sorting algorithms one should know about are Selection, Bubble, Insertion, Quick, Merge and Bucket( though reading about Heap and Pigeonhole won't do any harm).

 For different **data structures**, **GeeksforGeeks** articles are a lot helpful.
 I have tried to cover all of them here:-